Matterhorn: First ascent

 After camping for the night, Whymper and party started on the ridge.
 According to Whymper:

-The whole of this great slope was now revealed, rising for 3,000 feet like a huge natural staircase.
+The whole of this great slope was now revealed, rising for 3000 ft like a huge natural staircase.
 Some parts were more, and others were less, easy; but we were not once brought to a halt by any serious impediment, for when an obstruction was met in front it could always be turned to the right or left.
 For the greater part of the way there was, indeed, no occasion for the rope, and sometimes Hudson led, sometimes myself.
-At 6.20 we had attained a height of 12,800 feet and halted for half an hour; we then continued the ascent without a break until 9.55, when we stopped for fifty minutes, at a height of 14,000 feet.
+At 6.20 we had attained a height of 12800 ft and halted for half an hour; we then continued the ascent without a break until 9.55, when we stopped for fifty minutes, at a height of 14000 ft.

 When the party came close to the summit, they had to leave the ridge for the north face because "[the ridge] was usually more rotten and steep, and always more difficult than the face".
 At this point of the ascent Whymper wrote that the less experienced Hadow "required continual assistance".
 Having overcome these difficulties the group finally arrived in the summit area, with Croz and Whymper reaching the top first.

 The slope eased off, and Croz and I, dashing away, ran a neck-and-neck race, which ended in a dead heat.
 At 1.40 p.m. the world was at our feet, and the Matterhorn was conquered.
 Hurrah!
 Not a footstep could be seen.

-Precisely at this moment, Carrel and party were approximatively 400 metres below, still dealing with the most difficult parts of the Italian ridge.
+Precisely at this moment, Carrel and party were approximately 400 m below, still dealing with the most difficult parts of the Italian ridge.
 When seeing his rival on the summit, Carrel and party gave up on their attempt and went back to Breuil.